Aurinia Pharmaceuticals Announ - GuruFocus.com

 About Lupus Nephritis

-LN is a serious manifestation of SLE, a chronic and complex autoimmune disease.
+Lupus Nephritis is a serious manifestation of systemic lupus erythematosus (SLE), a chronic and complex autoimmune disease.
 About 200,000-300,000 people live with SLE in the U.S. and about one-third of these people are diagnosed with lupus nephritis at the time of their SLE diagnosis.
 About 50 percent of all people with SLE may develop lupus nephritis.
-If poorly controlled, LN can lead to permanent and irreversible tissue damage within the kidney.
-Black and Asian people with SLE are four times more likely to develop LN and people of Hispanic ancestry are approximately twice as likely to develop the disease when compared with White people.
-Black and Hispanic people with SLE also tend to develop LN earlier and have poorer outcomes when compared to White people.
+If poorly controlled, lupus nephritis can lead to permanent and irreversible tissue damage within the kidney.
+Black and Asian people with SLE are four times more likely to develop lupus nephritis and Hispanic people are approximately twice as likely to develop the disease compared to White people with SLE.
+Black and Hispanic people with SLE also tend to develop lupus nephritis earlier and have poorer outcomes, compared to White people with SLE.

 About LUPKYNIS